WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 External contributions:	  ---

-Other comments: 		  Live demonstration is needed to show the interaction with Spotify.
+Other comments: 		  If possible, live demonstration is recommendable to show interaction with Spotify.

 I'm particular proud of:  Complex O-AUTH verification (https://developer.spotify.com/web-api/authorization-guide/)